AlexJG501/Team-profile-gen/README.md

 ## Description
 A Node app used to generate a webpage that displays employees on a team.
+- Sample of the created HTML file is within the /dist folder

 **info for each employee**
 - title